sprunq/LectureScreenshot/README.md

 # LectureScreenshot
 A simple script for making automatic/manual screenshots of my Zoom lecture every time the slide changes or a button (F8) is pressed.
 This script saves every screenshot as a png in a session subfolder, which is randomly determined at startup, in the date subfolder.
-Compile the script screenshots into one pdf with applications like Gimp.
+Compile the script screenshots into one pdf with applications like Gimp or online services.

 ## Important:
 Default screenshot button is F8 but feel free to change it in the source code.